An00bRektn/an00brektn.github.io-archive/_posts/2021-09-03-TCM-PEH-review.md

 ![Pasted image 20210902181454.png](https://an00brektn.github.io/img/peh/Pasted image 20210902181454.png)

-Over this summer, I had the pleasure of going through The Cyber Mentor's **Practical Ethical Hacking** course found [here](https://academy.tcm-sec.com/p/practical-ethical-hacking-the-complete-course).
-Full disclosure before I continue: I recieved this course for free through a giveaway that he did a few months ago, and I had gone into this with fairly novice CTF skills.
-The TL;DR here is that I think the course is phenomenal and that **anyone wanting a straightforward, all-in-one-place introduction to the offensive side of security should go through this**.
-I will go through the major "arcs", so to speak, of this course, and give my final thoughts at the end.
+~~Over this summer, I had the pleasure of going through The Cyber Mentor's **Practical Ethical Hacking** course found [here](https://academy.tcm-sec.com/p/practical-ethical-hacking-the-complete-course).~~ Full disclosure before I continue: I recieved this course for free through a giveaway that he did a few months ago, and I had gone into this with fairly novice CTF skills. ~~The TL;DR here is that I think the course is phenomenal and that anyone wanting a straightforward, all-in-one-place introduction to the offensive side of security should go through this.
+I will go through the major "arcs", so to speak, of this course, and give my final thoughts at the end.~~

+**Update 2022: Like the presecurity review, I am very prone to just giving nothing but praise, especially when I just don't know enough about the field.
+You can read the rest of the review because there's no good way to cut this down without rewriting the whole thing, which I don't want to do, but here's the deal, I'll just write I quick reflection here and you can read any better post I have on this website.**

+- If you are fully new to the field and want to get a start in offensive security, (1) I encourage you to familiarize yourself with some [basic IT concepts](https://github.com/DFIRmadness/5pillars/blob/master/5-Pillars.md) and (2) if you're going to drop money on any "How to become l33t h4xor" course, don't bother with Udemy, and just stick to this course until you become more aware of the other offerings.
+- Most of the content is on a scale of "meh" to "okay" with the exception of the Active Directory and business-related content
+	- That Active Directory lab is still on my resume
+- Wow that pivoting section sucked.
+Just `autoroute` on Metasploit?
+At least talk about chisel or reverse SSH.
+- Capstone is genuinely good for beginners and shouldn't be skipped if you're new
+- This is just a launch pad.
+It doesn't go into great depth about anything but gives you some fundamentals to work off of, this is just the beginning of the beginning.
+- Originally I though only being "practical" was cool, and now I realize that you only become good at security when you understand how things work, and this course just spreads itself sightly too thin to really get into those things
+	- Example: Your web exploitation skills are only as good as your understanding of web infrastructure itself.
+Sure, you know what a SQL injection is, but do you know what's really going on and in what ways can it be leveraged?
+How about patching?
+What do you tell your client and why does your solution work?
+- I think, especially these days, you can learn most of this stuff without the course fairly reliably, but this is probably the best, affordable setting to learn everything all in one spot instead of bouncing between YouTube videos and blog posts, which isn't always the easiest to learn from sometimes.

 ### Table Of Contents
 I did not realize that I was going to type a 3000+ word summary and review of the course but here we are.